 Countless surveys and studies have been done on the topic, and the results show that some of the most common reasons employees would consider themselves “unhappy” at their jobs include: stress, lack of job security, compensation and benefits, improper training, poor relationships with supervisors and managers, infrequent recognition, and no opportunity for growth in their current role.

 Do You Have Happy Employees?

 Do you know what makes your employees tick?
 Their motivation?
 Their biggest frustration?
 Unfortunately, part of the problem is that employers don’t understand WHY their employees ARE or ARE NOT happy at work.
 Knowing is half the battle, right?
-So, let’s look at a four red flags that are indicative of employee dissatisfaction.

 They’re Arriving Late and Leaving Early

 It’s not unusual for someone to be eager to go home at the end of the day.
 You know the feeling well—it’s been a long day and you’re looking forward to unwinding and spending time with your family.
 The red flag in this case is when you notice a trend in your employees’ in and out times—they’re getting to work at the last minute and running out the door as the clock says they’re free to go.
 People who enjoy their jobs look forward to producing quality work, completing tasks and projects, and interacting with their coworkers.
 This warning sign may also present itself in the form of frequent call-offs and unexplained absences.

 On the other hand, it’s important to keep an eye on the folks who are working TOO MANY hours—it could be that they really enjoy their jobs and take pride in their work, or it could be that they are overloaded and stressed.
 Pay attention to your employees.
 You’ll learn a lot just by watching!